notenoughneon/mf-obj/README.md

   }
 });
 ```
-Follows the chain of replies starting at url and returns a promise for an array of Entry objects.
+Follows the chain of replies starting at url and returns a *Promise* for an array of Entry objects.
 This uses breadth-first search to traverse the graph of posts found by following the urls in reply-to, like-of, repost-of, and children.

 ### Entry